hclpandv/hacker/_posts/2017-12-25-Github-File-Read.md

 }
 ```

-The out will be produces as:
+The output will be produced as:
 ```

 FirstName      : SQL